Progress and decline of Peruvian cinema

 A country marked by armed conflict

-Francisco Lombardi, with The Mouth of the Wolf (1988) also tells the violent clashes between the Peruvian army and the faction of the Shining Path of the Peruvian Communist Party.
-It will be awarded in Havana and in San Sebastian.
-Among the important figures of the Peruvian cinema, Claudia Llosa holds a place of choice.
-She won the Golden Bear at the Berlinale for her film Fausta in 2008.
+Francisco Lombardi, with La Gueule du Loup (1988), also recounts the violent clashes between the Peruvian army and the Shining Path faction of the Peruvian Communist Party.
+It won awards in Havana and San Sebastian.
+Claudia Llosa is one of the leading figures in Peruvian cinema.
+Her 2008 film Fausta won the Golden Bear at the Berlinale.
 It tells the story of a young girl marked by the events of the Shining Path.
-It was first screened in February 2009, during the 59th Berlin Film Festival, where it was awarded the Golden Bear, and was nominated for the 2010 Academy Awards in the "Best Foreign Film" category.
-She had already directed in 2006 the film Madeinusa.
-In 2014, she signed Aloft with Jennifer Connelly, Cillian Murphy and Melanie Laurent.
+It premiered at the 59th Berlin Film Festival in February 2009, where it was awarded the Golden Bear, and was nominated for a 2010 Oscar in the "Best Foreign Film" category.
+She previously directed Madeinusa in 2006.
+In 2014, she signed Aloft with Jennifer Connelly, Cillian Murphy and Mélanie Laurent, followed by Fever Dream, a film noir thriller in 2021.

-Most recently, Cancion sin nombre (2019) narrates the misadventures of a woman who gives birth during the events of the 1980s.
-The clinic that provided her with care refuses to tell her where her child is, so she investigates with the support of a journalist.
+More recently, Cancion sin nombre (2019) narrates the misadventures of a woman who gives birth during the events of the 1980s.
+When the clinic that treated her refuses to tell her where her child is, she investigates with the help of a journalist.
+Finally, Tatuajes en la memoria (2024) by Luis Llosa, with screenplay by Mario Vargas Llosa, looks at the indoctrination of children during the terrorist era.

 Trends in contemporary cinema

-In 2018, Ayacucho is once again in the spotlight with a film by Alvaro Delgado-Aparicio called Retablo.
-Here we slip into the world of the artisans who make the retablos, the small wooden huts with two doors that hide characters and a story carved from medlar flour and potato.
-This international co-production, selected at Sundance and the Berlin Film Festival, evokes the repressed homosexuality of a father and the difficult opening to the world of an Andean people anchored in its traditions and fragile in the face of modernity.
+In 2018, Ayacucho is once again in the spotlight with a film by Alvaro Delgado-Aparicio entitled Retablo (Mon père, in French).
+Here, we slip into the world of the craftsmen who make retablos, the little two-leaf wooden huts that hide characters and a story carved from medlar and potato flour.
+This international co-production, selected at Sundance and the Berlinale, evokes the repressed homosexuality of a father and the difficult openness to the world of an Andean people rooted in their traditions and fragile in the face of modernity.

 Contracorriente (2009, San Sebastian award) by Javier Fuentes Leon tells the story of Miguel, who lives in the fishing village of Cabo Blanco in the north of the country.
 In this traditional world, he has a hidden affair with a painter, Santiago.
 When Santiago dies, his ghost appears to him and he continues his romance with him for a while.
 But the village gets wind of the romance and Miguel's wife leaves him.

-More recently, Peruvian comedies have been very successful: Asu Mare (over 3 million viewers) by Carlos Alcántara, Viejos Amigos by Fernando Villarán or A los 40 by Bruno Ascenzo.
-Not to mention the offbeat comedies by Alvaro Velarde, El destino no tiene favoritos (2003) and Como quien no quiere la cosa(That Thing You Love, 2013).
-Horror films also have their local vintages, the best known Cementerio General in two volumes.
+In recent years, a number of Peruvian comedies have also met with great success: Carlos Alcántara's Asu Mare (over 3 million viewers), which has since been adapted in several versions, Fernando Villarán's Viejos Amigos and Bruno Ascenzo's A los 40.
+And let's not forget Alvaro Velarde's offbeat comedies El destino no tiene favoritos (2003) and Como quien no quiere la cosa(That Thing You Love, 2013).
+Horror films also have their local vintages, the best-known being the two-volume Cementerio General.

 Herzog and Kinski in Peru